keatenstokke/DICE/README.md

 # DICE
-Converting DICE C++ code to Verilog/VHDL for acceleration via FPGA's
+This project is for converting DICe C++ software into the HDL Verilog to accelerate image processing anaylsis times by using FPGAs for processing.